Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 Related Games

-Other members recommend these games for people who like Make It Good, or gave both high ratings:
+Other members recommend this game for people who like Make It Good:

 February 1938, Los Angeles.
 FDR's New Deal is finally rolling.
 Hitler's rolling, too; this time through Austria.
 But as Chief Detective for a quiet burgh on the outskirts of L.A., you've got other fish to fry.
 One gilt-edged society dame...